top of page

 About Me

-Head shot of Joanne Mason, a white woman with gray hair.
-She is wearing a green blouse.
+Head shot of Joanne Mason She is wearing a green shirt and has chin-length gray hair.

 The first time I encountered health literacy, I didn’t know that’s what it was.

-I never found out the outcome.
-But the experience stayed with me.
+I never learned the outcome.
+But the experience stayed with me, and it quietly shaped the work I would go on to do.

 Education and Professional Development